rcbops/re-jenkins/README.md

 ## CI/CD

-A placeholder `Jenkinsfile` was added to this repostiory.
+A placeholder `Jenkinsfile` was added to this repository.
 We'll update it soon so that future releases of the Jenkins master will be driven by code changes.

+## TODO

+* Upgrade Jenkins from version 2.107.1 to version 2.121.2
+* Setup security